FidelityInternational/djangocms-version-locking/README.rst

 Configuration
 -------------
 Version-locking makes use of the django-cms 4.x App Registration mechanism to allow models from other addon's (i.e. content-types) to be registered for use with version-locking.
-`®`
+See the cms_config.py file for an example of how.
+In this file the PageContent model is configured for version-locking.